oracle/node-oracledb/doc/api.md

 and [selectjsonclob.js](https://github.com/oracle/node-oracledb/tree/master/examples/selectjsonclob.js)
 for runnable examples.

-For more information about using JSON in Oracle Database see [Database JSON Developer's Guide](https://docs.oracle.com/database/122/ADJSN/toc.htm).
+For more information about using JSON in Oracle Database see the [Database JSON Developer's Guide](https://docs.oracle.com/database/122/ADJSN/toc.htm).

 ## <a name="bind"></a> 13.
 Bind Parameters for Prepared Statements